P.A. and 3D printing for production tools.

 P.A. uses 3D printing to produce tools that require durable materials and that are to be used under high pressure.

-The company based in Rubiera, in the province of Reggio Emilia, and operates in the high pressure washing sector.
+P.A. spa is a company based in Rubiera, in the province of Reggio Emilia, which operates in the high pressure washing sector.
 A sector in which the performance of materials plays a decisive role.
 The solutions chosen by P.A. have fully satisfied the technical requirements.

-Founded in 1982, it produces tools such as valves, spary guns and various taps as components for high pressure cleaners, car wash systems, industrial washing systems.
+Founded in 1982, it produces accessories such as valves, spary guns and various taps as components for high pressure cleaners, car wash systems, industrial washing systems.

 P.A. operates on international markets, exporting more than 85% of its production, with an annual turnover in 2018 reached 35 million Euros.
 Today it is the undisputed leader in its sector, with a turnover in constant growth year after year and its products in continuous expansion.
 Moreover, P.A. is internationally recognized for its superior production quality compared to its competitors, which is also the result of the efforts made to maintain the entire production chain in Italy.
 Over the years, P.A. continued to produce internally the most important components of their products, with the aim of ensuring absolute quality that sub-contracted producers would not have been able to guarantee.

 How long ago was the interest in 3D printing born?
 How, and for which products?

 “Our interest in 3D printing arose about 3 years ago, with the idea of speeding up the prototyping of new products and starting to touch the design and, in some cases, even the operation of the articles from the early stages of design, even before going into the car to produce the pre-production of the article.”

 Have you purchased a printer or have you preferred to use a printing service?
 How often do you use 3D printers?